 Agricultural practices and forestry are both set in the SNBC2050 pathway to evolve as to enhance the uptake of carbon and increase the resilience of ecosystems.
 As a result of strong demand for construction and a policy that sets to increase the carbon pool, forest cover is set to expand in France as well as the harvest of forest products from 48Mm3 to 65 and 83 Mm3 respectively in 2030 and 2050.
 In the EUCalculator the material demand from the building and the material switch in manufacturing sector (see Table 5) lead to an increase of harvested products in the EUCalculator of 60Mm3 in 2030 and 72Mm3 in 2050.
 These are respectively only ~7.7 and 10.8% off from those reported in the SNBC2050 (see Figure A6 of the Annex section).
 An increase of forested area of 25.6% compared to 2015 is also observed in the EUCalculator when running with the specifications that better match the SNBC2050.
 Agricultural systems in the SNBC2050 are projected to evolve (towards agroforestry, agro-ecology, organic agriculture, grass-fed livestock and limited land take).
 This feature of the pathway is aligned in the EUCalculator by level 4 in both the lever climate smart crop production and climate smart livestock.
 The combination of these two levers results in a production system following agroecology standards where waste and losses are 6 times lower compared with 2015.
 Furthermore, chemicals are fully banned, replaced by integrated pest management.
 In raiders to livestock, grasslands are used extensively, with a maximum livestock population of 1 Livestock Unit per hectare (LSU/ha).
 The SNBC2050 also accounts for changes in domestic demand of agricultural products via a change in personal preferences for animal and plant-based products.
 The SNBC2050 pathway limits excess consumption of meat products and increases the consumption of legumes, fruit and vegetables.
-The specific quantities of each food group are those in the French National Nutrition and Health Program's dietary guidelines, or PNNS (see also Hercberg 2011).
-The guidelines in PNNS are well in line with the ones in the lever diet level 3, countries converge to a diet where meat consumption does not exceed 90g/day (of which only up to 71g/day is red meat); where sugars and sweeteners are kept below 10% of calorie consumption and where fruits and vegetables consumption is of at least 400g/day.
-In regard to food waste, the SNBC2050 envisions food waste to drop 50% by 2025.
-In the EUCalculator we align this trajectory with level 4 that leads to food waste reductions of 75% in 2050 compared to those of 2015 but only a drop of 25% in the year 2025.
+The specific quantities of each food group are those in the French National Nutrition and Health Program's dietary guidelines, or PNNS16 (see also

-&lt;sup>16 Programme National Nutrition Santé
+16 Programme National Nutrition Santé